frnsys/hyperdocs/readme.md

 EXPERIMENTAL

 p2p collaborative document editing, built on [`hypermerge`](https://github.com/automerge/hypermerge).
+Besides basic collaborative editing, you can also see peer names, cursors, and text selections.

 # Usage